 Here is an example of using the number line to model two different approaches to two-step addition:

 In the first approach, students break up the second addend in order to reach a round number: the addend 9 is broken up into 6 and 3 so that students can “rest” on 40 as they solve the problem.
 The second approach illustrates how to add on a round number and subtract the difference: in this case, students easily add 10, and then correct for one less.

 Both methods are great ways to build mental math ability with larger numbers, and use of a number line helps students understand the reasoning behind why these mental shortcuts work.
-You can try the demo of these exercises for addition here and for subtraction here.

 3. Regrouping and Exchanging Using Base-10 Blocks